Hackamac007/hackamac007.github.io/_posts/2020-05-26-OSCP-Learnings.md

 ## How about a guide to OSCP?

-One of the most recoommended guide to OSCP
+One of the most recoommended guide to OSCP:
 [Detailed Guide to prepare for OSCP](https://niiconsulting.com/checkmate/2017/06/a-detail-guide-on-oscp-preparation-from-newbie-to-oscp/)

 ## Ultimately, what OSCP is all about?